 This itinerary is designed as a 2-week route that starts with easy beach time in Punta Cana, moves into culture and history in Santo Domingo, and finishes on the laid-back north coast around Cabarete.
 It’s the most balanced way to experience the Dominican Republic without rushing or backtracking.

-Essentials to Plan Your Trip to the Dominican Republic
+Essentials For Your Dominican Republic Trip

 Best Time to Travel to the Dominican Republic